opitt/dataheroafterwork/git/git_commands.md

 ```

 ### merge commit
 The master branch and the feature branch contain both changes, i.e. commits, after branching.
 A fast forward merge is not possible.
 The merge combines the commits at the tip of the branches and places it into a new (merge) commit in the master branch.
 This commit has then two parents.
 The merge can lead to a **merge conflict**, if both branches contain conflicting changes on the same thing.
+The merge base, "ours" commit (from master) and "theirs" commit (the feature branch) are used for the merge.
 ![](gitmerge_commit.jpeg)
 ```
 git checkout master